Economy of China: Financial and banking system

+China has the world's largest total banking sector assets of around $45.838 trillion (309.41 trillion CNY) with $42.063 trillion in total deposits and other liabilities.
 Most of China's financial institutions are state-owned and governed.
 The chief instruments of financial and fiscal control are the People's Bank of China (PBC) and the Ministry of Finance, both under the authority of the State Council.
 The People's Bank of China replaced the Central Bank of China in 1950 and gradually took over private banks.
 It fulfills many of the functions of other central and commercial banks.
 It issues the currency, controls circulation, and plays an important role in disbursing budgetary expenditures.
 Additionally, it administers the accounts, payments, and receipts of government organizations and other bodies, which enables it to exert thorough supervision over their financial and general performances in consideration of the government's economic plans.
 The PBC is also responsible for international trade and other overseas transactions.
 Remittances by overseas Chinese are managed by the Bank of China (BOC), which has a number of branch offices in several countries.

 Other financial institutions that are crucial, include the China Development Bank (CDB), which funds economic development and directs foreign investment; the Agricultural Bank of China (ABC), which provides for the agricultural sector; the China Construction Bank (CCB), which is responsible for capitalizing a portion of overall investment and for providing capital funds for certain industrial and construction enterprises; and the Industrial and Commercial Bank of China (ICBC), which conducts ordinary commercial transactions and acts as a savings bank for the public.
 China initiated the founding of the Asian Infrastructure Investment Bank in 2015 and the Silk Road Fund in 2014, an investment fund of the Chinese government to foster increased investment and provide financial supports in countries along the One Belt, One Road.